A simulation tool for MRPC telescopes of the EEE project: Simulation results

-By analysing the data collected by the EEE telescope located at the Department of Physics of the University of Genoa an asymmetry on the counting rate between the muons N$_{\phi^+}$ coming from the valley side ($0^{\circ}<\phi\le 180^{\circ}$) and the ones N$_{\phi^-}$ from the mountain side ($0^{\circ}<\phi\le -180^{\circ}$).
-This asymmetry was found in the azimuthal angle distribution at polar angle $30^{\circ}<\theta< 45^{\circ}$ was found.
-The asymmetry is shown in the left panel of Figure \ref{gen} and is is due to the radiation absorption by the mountain located at one side of the building hosting the telescope.
+During the analysis of data collected by the EEE telescope located in the Department of Physics of the University of Genoa an asymmetry of the order of 10\% on the counting rate has been observed between the muons N$_{\phi^+}$, coming from the valley side ($0^{\circ}<\phi\le 180^{\circ}$, namely the side with respect to telescope position in figure \ref{gen}) and the ones N$_{\phi^-}$, from the hill side ($-180^{\circ}<\phi\le 0^{\circ}$, namely the left side with respect to telescope in figure \ref{gen}).
+The asymmetry appears more clearly in the azimuthal angle distribution at polar angle $30^{\circ}<\theta< 45^{\circ}$, as reported in figure \ref{genexp}, left panel.
+This asymmetry seems to be due to the absorption by the asymmetric structure of the building.
+In fact for the polar angle range 30-45 degree from the hill side the muons should pass through 5 floors, the walls of the rooms and the roof, while in the opposite direction ($-180^{\circ}<\phi\le 0^{\circ}$) the amount of absorber material is much less.

+The role of the building structure is confirmed by the azimuthal asymmetry disappearing for small polar angles, where approximately the same absorber material shields the telescope.
+In fact for polar angles lower than 10 degree the asymmetry is flat around zero as reported in figure \ref{genexp}, right panel.

+In order to check the ability of the simulation to reproduce such effect, we generate a simulated data sample without any shielding around the telescope and another by parametrizing the building structure by placing a box of 70 cm of concrete (equivalent to 5 floors plus the roof) in the direction $-180^{\circ}<\phi\le 0^{\circ}$ above the room hosting the telescope, as shown in figure \ref{genrend}.

-The distribution obtained by analysing a simulated data sample obtained by parametrizing the mountain by placing a box of iron at the $\phi^-$ side of the telescope shows an asymmetry similar to the experimental one, and is shown in the right panel of Figure \ref{gen}.
-Of course in this attempt just a crude parametrization of the mountain was used, and this explains the slight difference with the experimental asymmetry.
-Nevertheless, such a qualitative study proves the simulation capability of reproducing realistic experimental condition of data taking.
+The same procedure previously applied in the analysis of the experimental data has been used to extract the asymmetry for both simulated data samples, for $30^{\circ}<\theta<45^{\circ}$ polar angles.
+No asymmetry effect on the azimuthal distribution of the telescope without any shielding appeared, as reported in Fig.~\ref{gensim}, left panel.
+This proves the simulation does not produce any artificial asymmetry in the investigated distribution.
+Whereas, the distribution obtained by analysing a simulated data coming from the simplified structure parametrization of Department of Physics in Genoa shows an asymmetry of the order of 10\% as the experimental one (see right panel of Figure \ref{gensim}).
+Of course, in this attempt just a crude parametrization of the building structure was used, and this explains the slight difference in shape of the experimental and simulated distributions.
+Nevertheless, such a qualitative study proves the simulation capability of reproducing realistic experimental conditions of data taking.